Scope note: This cheatsheet reflects observed behavior in ChatGPT models. It does not generalize to all LLMs.

 - module boundaries and public interfaces,

-- a stepwise implementation plan with clear checkpoints and rollback.
-Highlight ambiguous requirements and propose clarifying questions.
-Only then outline code structure.”
+- a stepwise implementation plan with checkpoints and rollback.
+Highlight ambiguities and propose clarifying questions.
+Do not emit code until the analysis is complete.”

 Template